smilelk4/TravelBox_frontend/README.md

 To run backend server:
 1. Access the [backend repository](https://github.com/smilelk4/TravelBox_backend/) and clone it.
 2. Run `npm install` and `npm start` from the root directory.

+The app should be running on http://localhost:3000/ at this point. 😃

 ## Technologies